AbhigyaWangoo/Web-Crawler/README.md

 ```
 The primary classes include the web crawler class, and the model class.
 In the main function, we call both
 classes in order to perform the actions specified in the purpose clause above.
 The model class is split into
-multiple parts, including: 1.
-All probability calculations
+multiple parts: 1.
+All probability calculations for the specific formulas provided in the standard
-for the specific formulas provided in the standard CRF model (p_theta, p_theta sum, etc.), 2.
-Optimizer functions,
+CRF model (p_theta, p_theta sum, etc.), 2.
+Optimizer functions, which can be used to train weights from
-which can be used for training weights from the feature functions, as well as actually train the data from the
+the feature functions, 3.
+The Feature functions, which are a set of functions that accept the following
-provided directory, 3.
-The Feature functions, which are a set of functions that accept the following parameters:
+parameters: (sentence, word_label, prev_word_label, i), and output a truth value based upon the input
-(sentence, word_label, prev_word_label, i), and outputs a truth value based upon the input parameters, and finally
+parameters, and finally 4.
+Testing, which has a set of functions designed to function with KFold
-4. Testing, which has a set of functions designed to function with KFold cross validation to ensure that the model
+cross validation to ensure that the model is tested correctly on the data directory.
+The web crawler class
-is tested correctly on the data directory.
-The web crawler class provides an interface to read in websites to html pages.
+provides an interface to read in websites to html pages.
 ```

 ### Codebase Organization

 ```
 As covered in the file list, each of the files provided have interlinking functionalitites, but main.py serves as the
 primary 'brain' of the project.
-It handles the classification model, entry and exit points, and calls the data required.
+It handles the classification model, the main function, and calls the data required to train/test.
 The supporting data is held by 898_data, which holds labeled data useful for training and testing, and unlabeled_webpages,
-which serves as the container for HTML pages with to tagging on them whatsoever.
+which serves as the container for HTML pages with to tagging on them.
 For more details, see the section below.
 ```

 ### File List